facebook/react-native/packages/rn-tester-e2e/README-describedAllFoldersAndFiles.md

 # Description of all folders and files in rn-tester-e2e

 # folders 🗂
-## common_steps 📁
+## common_steps 🪜
-One function (step) per file.
-Common, reusable steps should be added there
+Common steps reusable between different features files

 ## features 🥒
 Cucumber feature files.
 GivenWhenThen Gherkin syntax.
 One feature per screen/functionality

 ## helpers 🧑🏻‍🚒
-Utils file with generic, simple steps
+Utils file with generic, simple actions and methods

 ## runners 🏃🏽‍♀️
 Runner file which combines feature file and steps file.
-Runner file imports steps file and declares step functions in the same order as in the feature file (FUNCTION STEP LOGIC IS NOT IMPLEMENTED HERE!)
+Runner file imports steps file and declares step functions in the same order as in the feature file

 ## screenObjects 📱
 Screen object files based on Page Object Pattern.
 One file defines all neccessary elements to interact with.
 These elements are defined as screen class variables, they are used by the steps file

-## steps 🪜
-Steps file imports screen object (with the same name).
-Step files define one screen per one file.
-Step file defines actions which can be performed on this specific page

 # root files 📄
 ## e2e-config.js